Bartlesville Radio » News » Mayor Curd Talks Firefighters Union Contract

 In terms of promotions, Curd thinks promoting people based on merit and their qualifications is the way to go and he is confident that the city will find a happy medium between seniority and testing and then a committee to pick out of the top two or three candidates for a position.

-In closing, the Mayor said, "I think our team, Cuty Attorney Jess Kane and our City Manager Mike Bailey, our fire chief Call all did a great job in arbitration and represented the city well.
+In closing, the Mayor said, "I think our team, City Attorney Jess Kane and our City Manager Mike Bailey, our Fire Chief Call all did a great job in arbitration and represented the city well.

 « Back to News